hany606/Introduction-to-Manipulators-FoR_Fall20IU/assignment6_calibration/README.md

-# Assignment5-Dynamics
+# Assignmen6-Calibration

-In this directory, Euler-Lagrange dynamic model has been implemented for RR plananr manipulator using moving frames algorithm (Direct and Inverse Dynamics) and Newton-Euler dynamic model for inverse problem using recursive algorithm.
+In this directory, a calibration for a 6-DoF Fanuc manipulator (FANUC_R_2000i) is being done by algorithms from the following literatures:

+* Wu, Y. Optimal pose selection for the identification of geometric and elastostatic parameters of machining robots.
+PhD thesis, 2014.
+* Wu, Y., Klimchik, A., Caro, S., Furet, B., and Pashkevich, A.
+Geometric calibration of industrial robots using enhanced partial pose measurements and design of experiments.
+Robotics and Computer-Integrated
+Manufacturing 35 (2015), 151–168.

 ## How to use?